arabidopsis/svelte-template/README.md

 ## Development

 * run `python -m app` to generate an `index.html` file from your flask templates
-* run `npm run serve` to run a [hot reloading server](https://www.npmjs.com/package/live-server) or `flask run`
+* run `npm run serve` to run a [hot reloading server](https://www.npmjs.com/package/live-server)
 * then run (in another terminal) `npm run build-watch` to run a live esbuild

+You can also just run `flask run` instead of `npm run serve` but you will have to refresh the page in the browser.

 ### Loading svelte bundles

-There are two global jinja2 functions `svelte_css` and `sevlte_js` which use an `ASSET_FOLDER = 'assets` configuration value to load css and js generated from the build process.
+There are two global jinja2 functions `svelte_css` and `svelte_js` which use an `ASSET_FOLDER = 'assets` configuration value to load css and js generated from the build process.
 Typically from the static folder.
-This should be the folder that the esbuild scripts specify e.g: `outdir: "app/static/assets"`
+This should be the folder that the esbuild scripts specify e.g: `outdir: "app/static/assets"`.
+If you change `ASSET_FOLDER` in python then change the value in `.env` file for `esbuild`.

 Along with that there are `cdn_css` and `cdn_js` that can be used to reference css and javascript from CDNs specified in `app/cdn.toml`